mackyle/topgit/README_DOCS.rst

-	Alternatively, you can use the ``-s NAME`` parameter to specify the name of the target branch; the command will then take one more argument describing a *single* commit to import (which may have any number of parents).
+	Alternatively, you can use the ``-s NAME`` parameter to specify the name of the target branch; the command will then take one more argument describing a *single* commit to import which must not be a merge commit.

 tg update
 ~~~~~~~~~